d9n/tryfinally/series/understanding_gradle/projects.md

 layout: post
 title: Gradle projects
 show_git_clone?: true
 summary: This article covers what a Gradle project is and how it is organized.
-After reading this article and the previous one, you should be able to understand many Gradle scripts for real projects.
+After reading this article and <a href="../intro">the previous one</a>, you should be able to understand many Gradle scripts for real projects.
 ---

 ## Overview